KilianB/JavaFXMultiChart/Readme.md

 - implement remove series action
 - make full use of beans.observable.values
 - test secondary/3rd ... nth x Axis and left axis.
+- don't rely on generics (they don't really apply when using multiple axis) and move from extending javafx x,y chart to just chart.
+- allow value markers to be added to an arbitrary axis.

 **I think there is one usage of `var` and no streams or anything else, so if you want to backport it to Java <8 it should take 2 minutes.